Spigell/sparky/README.md

     keep_builds: 10

-That makes sparky remove old build and only keep last `keep_builds` builds.
+That makes Sparky remove old build and only keep last `keep_builds` builds.

 # Run by cron